VirgilSecurity/virgil-messenger-x/README.md

 ```

 ## Prerequisites
 **Virgil Messenger** uses several modules, including **Virgil PFS SDK**.
 These packages are distributed via Carthage and CocoaPods.
-Since Carthage is RECOMMENDED way to integrate those packeges into project, this application's dependencies is managed by it.
-Carthage integration is easy, convenient and you can simultaniously use CocoaPods to manage all other dependencies.
+Since Carthage is a RECOMMENDED way to integrate those packages into the project, these application's dependencies are managed by it.
+Carthage integration is easy, convenient and you can simultaneously use CocoaPods to manage all other dependencies.

 ### Carthage